Matej-Chmel/pwman/src/README.md

 - copy data to clipboard
 - show as table (use module columnar)
-- add example data for GitHub
+- add example data to GitHub